Ofsted defines British Values as:

 MMK Learning Bees: Launched in October 2017, MMK children have worked collaboratively through class discussions, our school council and a sharing of ideas in Key Stage 1 and Key Stage 2 assemblies to reach a set of principles, agreed by staff, that underpin good learning in the classroom.
 The so-called ‘MMK 5 Bees’ include being respectful to others and to the school environment.
 The children focus on each of the principles in their PSHE lessons and in assemblies.
 To find out more about the bees, please click here.

 The School Council: The school council is democratically elected each term.
-Each class votes for one boy and one girl to represent them at the school council, which then meets on a weekly basis with the Headteacher and one other teacher to discuss a range of topics such as anti-bullying, the playground and lunch.
+Each class votes for one boy and one girl to represent them at the school council, which then meets every two weeks basis with the Headteacher and one other teacher to discuss a range of topics such as anti-bullying, the playground and lunch.
 The school council’s views are sought on everything from safeguarding to curriculum initiatives, and it provides general important and valid feedback on what is happening within the school community.
 To find out more about our School Council, please click here.

 Parliament Visits: Years 5 and 6 visit The Houses of Parliament every other year.
 In December 2018 we were very proud that our school choir was invited to sing Chanukah songs for the Prime Minister's Chanukah Reception.
 Please visit our Jewish Studies page here to view pictures from this exciting event, as well as Theresa May's letter of thanks to our school.

-Elections: The school holds mock elections to coincide with those taking place on the national stage.
+Elections: In previous years the school has held mock elections to coincide with those taking place on the national stage.
 MMK elections are always lively, interesting and vibrant events, much like the national ones!!
 We have also had the pleasure of hosting a number of MPs who have come to visit us, including the school’s local MP, Matthew Offord, as well as William Hague.

-Charity Monitors and Charity Support: As part of our proud tradition of raising awareness of various good causes and important issues, as well as providing support to charities, Tzedakah/Charity Monitors, from year 6, in collaboration with staff, determine which charities the school will support.
+Charity Monitors and Charity Support: As part of our proud tradition of raising awareness of various good causes and important issues, as well as providing support to charities, Tzedakah/Charity Monitors, from Year 6, in collaboration with staff, determine which charities the school will support.
 We choose new Tzedakah Monitors each term.
-The charities are carefully selected and as far as possible, the chosen charities will have specific links with pupils at MMK.
+A new charity is selected each term ensuring charities are chosen from Britain and around the world.
 We support Jewish, national and international charities.

 Each Friday at Kabbalat Shabbat, the Tzedakah monitors talk about the charity we are raising money for and we discuss the chosen charity in the school newsletter.
 In the summer term, Year 6 do a specific charity project in groups.